-Large fire erupts at warehouse outside Moscow, 11 injured
+1 killed, 13 injured in massive warehouse fire near Moscow

 Huge plumes of black smoke rose into the skies over the area near the town of Istra northwest of Moscow.

-Russia’s Emergencies Ministry said two fire helicopters were involved in efforts to extinguish the blaze.
+Russia’s Emergencies Ministry said 150 firefighters and three fire helicopters were involved in efforts to extinguish the blaze.

+The authorities haven’t said what triggered the fire, but RIA-Novosti news agency reported that investigators were looking at arson as the most likely cause.